tobias-z/tmux-workspaces/README.md

 ```

 where `tmux neww` is used when running `tw select` and no args, so that it creates a new window for our fzf searching

+## Contributing

+I am by no means a script expert, so expect weird things to be done in the code, but any pr's or issues are appreciated!